jasonzjc/Python_Interpreter/README.md

 True
 ```
 ### chr(i)
-Return the string representing a character whoe Unicode code point is the integer i.
+Return the string representing a character whose Unicode code point is the integer i.

 ```
 Python> chr(97)